d3Jesus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 + TASK 3: counts the number of directories in the PATH.
 + TASK 4: Lists environment variables.
 + TASK 5: Lists all local variables and environment variables, and functions.
++ TASK 6: Creates a new local variable.